inneslabs/logd/readme.md

-# Logd

-## Tail & query logs for unlimited apps.
+# Tail & query real-time logs of many apps.
-Logd is an application that stores an in-memory map of ring buffers.
-The service listens for ephemerally-signed UDP packets.
-Each packet is a log event.

-The protocol is very simple, defined in Protobuf.

-Logd will not run out of memory if the buffer sizes are ok for the provisioned memory.
-I sometimes bet that most logs don't fill the packet buffer, so I under-provision memory.

-The ring buffer uses a single atomic pointer, `head`.
-Each write advances the pointer forward.
-Reading is normally back from `head`.
+A simple protocol for log data, built on Protobuf, SHA256, and UDP.
+Currently, there is only a map of ring buffers in memory.
+This program does not yet write log data to a file, although this is clearly an important feature to come.
+It must also

 # To Do
 ## Fix replay-attack vulnerability
-Note: If we run logd in the private network, this is absolutely no issue, but would be nice to implement for sake of correctness.

 There is currently no cache of UDP packet hashes, so we can't yet detect & drop a replay.
 A small ring buffer would probably be ideal for this.
 `Estimated time: 2 hours`

+## Automate secret rotation
+Note: Now easier on EC2.
+I still need to get SecretsManagerRotation v0.2.0 into prod.
+**Maybe it is no-longer necessary to store this secret in the SOPS file.**
+We could just deploy the secret everywhere at the same time without it being available to read anywhere.
+`Estimated time: 4 hours`

 # Auth
-Logd authenticates clients for either reading or writing using shared that could be named `LOGD_READ_SECRET` and `LOGD_WRITE_SECRET`.
-These are stored encrypted in our secrets SOPS file, and set in AWS Secrets Manager.
+Logd authenticates clients for either reading or writing using SHA256 hash-based message authentication.

-## Why shared secrets?
+I chose to use hash-based ephemeral message authentication with a very short TTL (100ms) because it's computationally cheap, and simple, and it's cheap to guard against replays over a short timespan.

 Writing is over UDP only.
-This will not change because cheap real-time logging is the core offering.

-I chose to use hash-based ephemeral message authentication with a very short signature ttl (100ms) to limit the potential for replays.
-Preventing replays futher is then much easier & less computationally expensive.
+This will *probably* not change for sake of simplicity, although sometimes I do wish for it.

 # Logger
 The simplest way to write logs is using the `logger` package.